Skip to content

 heqing farmers

-If you walk around a bit you’ll see how most Chinese people live: working hard in the fields for many hours every day.
-Men and women alike have a tough life and I’m sure you’ll return home appreciating a bit more the comforts we enjoy.
+Walking around, you’ll see how most Chinese people live: working hard in the fields for many hours daily.
+Men and women alike have tough lives, and I’m sure you’ll return home appreciating the comforts we enjoy a bit more.

 Visiting the Heyang Temple